By Frank Rotering | August 27, 2020

 This charge, however, applies to the field as a whole and not, as with research misconduct, to individual scientists.
 Although the AGU's code of conduct includes a detailed investigative and disciplinary process for the latter, it has no such process for an entire field.
 This is unfortunately typical among scientific associations, which means they have failed to respond adequately to Galston's impassioned cry that, "... scientific societies must somehow be made to realize and act on their social responsibilities."

 The distinction between ethical research behavior and social responsibilities is crucial, and can be illustrated with two examples.
 The first is the work of Rachel Carson.
-Similar to Galston, her primary concern was not the integrity of DDT research, but the human and natural devastation caused by its heedless application.
+Similar to Galston, her primary concern was not the integrity of DDT research, but rather the human and natural devastation caused by its heedless application.
 The second example is more graphic.
 Every code of conduct I examined includes provisions for protecting research animals.
 A scientist who tortures or starves lab rats would therefore be subject to disciplinary action.
 But in Australia's recent bushfires several billion animals were killed or displaced, causing them untold suffering.
 This was due, at least in part, to the social irresponsibility of climate scientists in falsifying the GHG crisis and permitting the catastrophic rise in global temperature.
 For their role in this gruesome atrocity, no professional discipline awaits.

 I conclude by noting that, given the current state of climate science, rational thought about the GHG crisis is impossible and an effective response is out of reach.
 Because the biosphere is collapsing with extraordinary speed, the field must either be quickly and radically reformed, or society must ignore its deceptive stories and replace them with the products of independent and socially responsible thought.